 - Mobile app integrations

-Like a traditional PBX, a hosted PBX connects callers and phone numbers internally and externally for an organization.
-Instead of these connections occurring over traditional phone lines, they are made via the Internet and IP based phones with a hosted system.
+Like a traditional setup, a hosted phone system connects callers and phone numbers internally and externally.
+Instead of connections occurring over phone lines, they are made via the Internet and IP based phones with a hosted system.

-The major differences between a hosted PBX and a traditional PBX phone service are;
+What are the main differences between a hosted PBX and a traditional one?

-- A hosted PBX operates utilizing Internet service.
+- A hosted or cloud setup operates utilizing Internet service.

-- There are no onsite hardware requirements for a hosted PBX.
+- No onsite hardware requirements for hosted or cloud based PBX’s.

-- No large initial costs to purchase physical PBX equipment.
+- No large initial costs to purchase and physical phone hardware or equipment.

-- Less space requirements (room to house physical hardware).
+- Less space requirements – no room needed to house physical hardware.

-- No specialist management or on-site technicians for PBX maintenance.
+- No specialist management or on-site technicians for phone system maintenance.

 - Often free calls due to the use of the Internet to make connections.